amolinar1/DataMiningProject/README.md

 #### Week 4:
  - Two improvements: accuracy goes from 0.19 to 0.82 and another improvement, best accuracy = 0.823
- - Modifications: advanced data cleaning, searching the best hyperparameters with GridSearch with different classifier
+ - Modifications: advanced data cleaning, searching the best hyperparameters with GridSearch with different classifiers

 ### 📹 Link to the video
 Soon!